 Diagnosing Prostate Cancer

-The best way to diagnose prostate cancer is through screening performed as part of an annual physical examination.
-Screening involves an annual digital rectal exam (DRE) and a prostate specific antigen (PSA) blood test.
+The best way to diagnose prostate cancer is through screening during annual physical examinations.
+Screening involves:

-Exams Used to Determine If Cancer Has Spread
+Other Exams to Determine If Cancer Has Spread

 If your doctor believes your cancer has spread, they may request other tests including a computerized tomography (CT) scan, a magnetic resonance image (MRI) and/or a bone scan.

 To learn more about diagnosing prostate cancer or to make an appointment, please call (206) 583-2282.